shashankdahal/TicTacToe/README.md

 # TicTacToe
-This is the first test version.
-Here The game is played within the python file.
-To play the game simply download the code and play.
-This is a very simple version and updates are coming.
+Version 1 of a basic TICTACTOE game.
+This version is a simple terminal based approach for TICTACTOE.
+The Rules are defined in the game itself.
+This is a two player mode game with 9 boxes.
+The requirements.txt file contains the all dependencies needed in this game.